marvinpinto-archive/puppetconf/puppetconf_2014.md

 cloud computing.
 He serves as a board member for the Technology Association of Oregon.

+##### Notes
+- Automate what you can so you an work on the interesting things!
+- OUDA loop (evolving more quickly, ability to make decisions quicker)
+- Clients going native!! - Rewritten all of 'facter' in c++
+- Next generation Puppet Server
+  - porting a bunch of services into clojure
+  - "More Scaleable" puppet master (hehe)
+  - Language changes
+    - Data typing
+    - iteration
+    - "Lingua Franca" in the datacenter
+- Moduke forge:
+  - Announcing Puppet Approved modules (sigh..)
+  - Puppet Supported Modules
+- Futureparser?!
+- Puppet Applications
+  - Independent of the platform
+  - Decoupled from each other
+  - Puppet Apps available via Puppet Enterprise
+    - Puppet Node Manager
+- Instrumentation service built into the new Puppet Server
+- ha-proxy load balancer between two puppet masters

 #### 9:55am - Keynote: The Phoenix Project: Lessons Learned - Gene Kim, IT Revolution Press